ostaquet/Arduino-Nano-33-IoT-Ultimate-Guide/SavePowerRTC.md

 ![Wake on RTC alarm schematics](images/WakeOnTime_bb.png)

-The bevaviour is easy to understand:
+The bevavior is easy to understand:

 - The Arduino Nano 33 IoT is piloting the RTC clock via I2C bus to set the alarm and clear the alarm.
 - The alarm of RTC clock is piloting the NPN transistor to open the power on the MOSFET.
 - The Arduino Nano 33 IoT is powered through the MOSFET.
-- The program is running only once and go everytime through the `setup()` and `loop()` functions.
+- The program is running only once and go every time through the `setup()` and `loop()` functions.

 The program below is doing:

-- Blink the buildin LED 3 times fast at the startup.
+- Blink the built-in LED 3 times fast at the startup.
 - Set the alarm on the RTC to wake up every minute.
-- Blink the building LED 5 seconds.
+- Blink the built-in LED for 5 seconds.
-- Clear the alarm to shutdown the power.
+- Clear the alarm to shut down the power.

 ```c++
 // Libraries required